rodrigolustosa/R-GOES-imagery-viewer/README.md

 To use this app you need to have [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) (both are free) in your computer (you can also try to copy and paste the scripts in Google Colab or similar but it wasn't tested yet) as well as the packages listed bellow.
 A comprehensive guide to install R and RStudio can be seen [here](https://rstudio-education.github.io/hopr/starting.html), for Windows, Mac and Linux.

 ## How to download
-You can find all app versions in the [Tags](https://github.com/rodrigolustosa/GOES-imagery-viewer/tags) tab, where you can download them zipped.
+You can find all app versions in the [Releases](https://github.com/rodrigolustosa/GOES-imagery-viewer/releases) (or also [Tags](https://github.com/rodrigolustosa/GOES-imagery-viewer/tags)) tab, where you can download them zipped.
 You can also right-click in the `Code` green tab and download it from there, or also clone the repository in your computer (if you are familiar with Git).

 ## Packages
 Some R packages were used to build this app (the most important one being Shiny, responsible for the entire page layout).
 You can download them executing the following code in your R console: